Helping Clients With Estate Planning Needs

 - To whom do you want to leave your assets?

 - Who should take care of your minor children?

 - When should your beneficiaries receive their inheritances?

-A power of attorney is a written document in which you authorize a person or persons to act as your "agent," usually a spouse or other family members.
+A power of attorney is a written document in which you authorize a person to act as your “agent,” usually a spouse or another family member.
 The agent is given broad powers to act on your behalf, including the ability to make decisions on financial and medical matters.

 A durable health care power of attorney is a written document in which you declare whether you want certain types of life-sustaining treatment in the event you are unable to communicate with your doctor and in the event you are in an end-stage medical condition, that is, you have been diagnosed as terminally ill or are in a state of permanent unconsciousness.
 The document also allows your agent, or health care proxy, to make medical decisions for you if you are not in an end-stage medical condition, but are unable to make decisions on your own.

 An Estate Planning Attorney Ready To Help You